MartaPleszynska/myblog/_drafts/2015-10-01-more-css-notes.markdown

 ![display inline-block browser]({{ site.url }}/img/inline_blockbrowser.jpg)
 ![display inline-block html]({{ site.url }}/img/inline_blockhtml.jpg)![display inline-block css]({{ site.url }}/img/inline_blockcss.jpg)

-Note: little space appears between blocks
+Note: little space appears between blocks because it takes to account white spaces in html

-3.```inline``` - when applied ```inline`` to green and red divs (blue and yellow still set to inline-block) they do not see each other and also the blue div do not see them hence they sit on top of each other; (sibling do not see each other when inline applied).
+3.```inline``` - when applied ```inline``` to green and red divs (blue and yellow still set to inline-block) they sit on top of each other and also the blue div do not interact with them hence it also sit on top of them.

 ![display inline on red and green in browser]({{ site.url }}/img/inlinebrowser.jpg)
 ![display inline on red and green in css]({{ site.url }}/img/inlinecss.jpg)